2582 English Language Institute Senior Instruction Specialist

 MAJOR ADMINISTRATOR Associate Vice President for International Programs

-The English Language Instruction Specialist teaches English as a Second Language (ESL) courses, writes, administers, and evaluates tests, maintains student records, assists in curriculum design, and advises ELI students.
-The English Language Instruction Specialist may develop or facilitate special programs.
+The English Language Institute (ELI) Senior Instruction Specialist teaches English as a Second Language (ESL) courses, writes, administers, and evaluates tests, maintains student records, assists in curriculum and assessment design, serves as a co-component leader for one skill, serves on committees as assigned, and advises ELI students.

 MINIMUM ACCEPTABLE QUALIFICATIONS